-In an effort to stimulate the economy by encouraging businesses to buy new assets, Congress approved special depreciation and expensing rules for property acquired in 2017.
+In an effort to stimulate the economy by encouraging businesses to buy new assets, Congress approved special depreciation and expensing rules for acquired property.

-Because business assets such as computers, copy machines and other equipment wear out, you are allowed to write off (or "depreciate") part of the cost of those assets over a period of time.
+Because business assets such as computers, copy machines and other equipment wear out over time, you are allowed to write off (or "depreciate") part of the cost of those assets over a period of time.
 These tips offer guidelines on depreciating small business assets for the best tax advantage.

 An asset is property you acquire to help produce income for your business.

-For tax purposes, there are six categories of non-real estate assets.
+For tax purposes, there are six general categories of non-real estate assets.
 Each has a designated number of years over which assets in that category can be depreciated.
-Here are the most common:
+Here are the most common ones:

 - Three-year property (including tractors, certain manufacturing tools, and some livestock)